SaiSwaroopMishra/VSD-Physical-Design-Workshop/README.md

 ## Day 2

-Second day presents the Chip floorplanning as the preparation before automatic placement and routing.
+Chip floorplanning as the preparation before automatic placement and routing.
 Also presents the requirement of library cells and it design flow.

 ### Chip Floorplaning
 Second workshop day begins with **Chip Floorplanning concept**.
 Some steps are introduced as part of Chip Floorplanning phase: